Porsche 550

 The Porsche 550 is a racing sports car produced by Porsche from 1953 until 1956.
 In that time only 90 Porsche 550s were produced, and they quickly established dominance in the 1.1- and 1.5- liter classes.
 The Porsche 550 is a mid-engine car with an air-cooled four-cylinder engine, following the precedent of the 1948 Porsche 356/1 prototype designed by Ferry Porsche.
-The mid-engine racing design was further developed with Porsche's 718 model; its advantages led to it becoming the dominant design for top-level racing cars by the mid-1960s.
+The mid-engine racing design was further developed with Porsche's 718 model; Its advantages led to it becoming the dominant design for top-level racing cars by the mid-1960s.

 The Porsche 550 has a solid racing history; it won the Nürburgring Eifel Race in May 1953, the first race it entered.
 The 550 Spyder usually finished in the top three in its class.
 Each Spyder was designed and customized to be raced.

 A 1958 Porsche 550A Spyder sold at auction in 2018 by Bonhams for $5,170,000 (£4,115,763); it was the highest price for a 550 at auction.

 Engine and transmission

-The Type 550/550 A is powered by the Porsche 547 engine, or "Fuhrmann Engine" after Dr. Ernst Fuhrmann, an all aluminium 1498 cc (85 x 66 mm) naturally aspirated air-cooled 4 cylinder boxer engine, thus similar to the Volkswagen design.
-Its valvetrain is quite different, though, as it uses double overhead camshafts on each cylinder bank, driven by vertical shafts, actuating 2 valves per cylinder.
-The engine is equipped with twin 2-barrel Solex 40 PII sandcasted carburetors and dual ignition.
+The Type 550/550 A is powered by the Porsche 547 engine, or "Fuhrmann Engine" after Dr. Ernst Fuhrmann, an all aluminium naturally aspirated air-cooled 4 cylinder boxer engine.
+In the 550s, most 547s had bore × stroke measurements of 85 × 66 mm, and a total displacement of 1498 cc.

+The 547's valvetrain uses double overhead camshafts on each cylinder bank, driven by vertical shafts, actuating 2 valves per cylinder.
+The engine is equipped with twin 2-barrel Solex 40 PII carburetors and dual ignition.
 In its first version it produced 110 PS at 6200 rpm and a maximum torque of 121 Nm at 5000 rpm.

-The engine of the 550 is mounted in front of the rear axle making it a Rear mid-engine, rear-wheel-drive layout.
-This gives it a more balanced weight distribution, and allows for largely neutral handling.
-On the other hand, the low mass moment of inertia about the vehicle's vertical axis can lead to a sudden, difficult to control rotation of the car.
+The engine of the 550 is mounted in front of the rear axle in a rear mid-engine, rear-wheel-drive layout.
+This gives it a balanced weight distribution, and allows for largely neutral handling.
+On the other hand, the low moment of inertia about the vehicle's vertical axis can lead to a sudden, difficult to control rotation of the car.
 Ferdinand Porsche had pioneered this design layout with the Auto Union Grand Prix car of the 1930s.

 The first 550 had a fully synchronized 4-speed gearbox.
-Starting in 1956, a 5-speed gearbox was used, but its first gear only had to start and (like the reverse gear) had to be placed over a barrier and not synchronized.
-Excessive slip to the drive wheels in corners was prevented by a limited slip differential.
+Starting in 1956, a 5-speed gearbox was used, but first gear was only for starts and, like reverse gear, was not synchronized.
+Excessive slip to the drive wheels in corners was prevented by a limited-slip differential.